Yes, each guest must complete the following:

 • Personal toiletries

-•SLEEPING BAG (light personal sleeping bag) The lodge provides linens and pillows and pillow cases
+•SLEEPING BAG (light personal sleeping bag) The lodge provides a fitted sheet, blanket and pillows with pillow cases

 • Sun block (high SPF rated or zinc-type ointment)